Video and Performance

 cleaning in Jackson, MS

 MMM is an ongoing sin cleansing service.
 Customers wishing to get rid of their sins can call me and I will show up with my vacuum as one of Mary's Mighty Maids.
 Using the 'holy receptacle of sin' (vacuum bag, shown below) I collect the sins in the room.
-After cleansing is complete I go over the contents of the receptacle of sin with my client, explaining the possible reasons for finding the types of sin collected (without judgement), and complete the inventory checklist on the back.
-After which The Holy Receptacle is properly disposed of.
+I complete the inventory checklist of sins on the back of the bag.
+After cleansing is complete I go over the contents of the receptacle of sin with my client, explaining the possible reasons for finding the types of sin collected (without judgement).
+After the service, The Holy Receptacle is properly disposed of.

 Holy Receptacle of Sin

-This is the vacuum bag used for the MMM business.
-Each bag has the image of the Virgin screen printed printed on the outside.
+The vacuum bag used for the MMM business.
+Each bag has the image of the Virgin screen printed printed on the front.
 On the back of the bag is an inventory list of the bag's possible post- cleansing contents.

 'Mary at the Women's March'

 Bathroom Vignettes: scenes in a bathroom

 The bathroom is the most private yet pubic space in our society.

 It is a perfect performance venue.